Steve Conley (running back): Professional career

-Conley was drafted by the Bengals in the 7th round of the 1972 NFL Draft, with the 158th overall pick.
+Conley was selected by the Bengals in the 7th round of the 1972 NFL draft, with the 158th overall pick.
 The Bengals initially wanted to convert Conley to a linebacker because they had lost several linebackers to injury the prior year, and felt that Conley agility would be well suited to the linebacker position.
 Conley was on the Bengals' taxi squad for the first 6 games of the 1972 season but got a break in late October when the Bengals traded away two running backs, Fred Willis and Paul Robinson, to the Houston Oilers in exchange for wide receiver Charlie Joiner and linebacker Ron Pritchard.
 The Bengals activated Conley as a backup running back for their October 29 game against the Oilers.
 Conley rushed for 8 yards on 3 carries in the game, won by the Bengals by a score of 30-7.
 He also played on special teams and recovered an Oiler fumble on a punt return.
 This would prove to be the only game Conley would play for the Bengals and the only rushes he would have in his NFL career.
 A few days after the game the Bengals picked up running back Reece Morrison on waivers and waived Conley.

 The Cardinals signed Conley a few days later, primarily to play on special teams, but also a little bit at linebacker.
 Conley played in all seven of the Cardinals' remaining games in 1972.
 During the 1973 season the Cardinals moved him back to running back.
 But the Cardinals released him prior to the regular season.
 Conley then joined the Hamilton Tiger-Cats of the CFL, where he played as a linebacker and as a slotback.
 He played 5 games for the Tiger-Cats and caught 5 passes for 47 yards.
 He also gained 5 yards rushing on 3 attempts for the Tiger-Cats.

 In 1974, Conley and several other Hamilton players were in a dispute over their contracts because the league increased the schedule from 14 games to 16 without increasing the players' salaries.
 Conley briefly joined the Chicago Fire of the WFL but before the season started in July 1974 he was waived and signed by the Birmingham Americans as a tight end and linebacker.
 He was traded to the Hawaiians during the season, in August.
 After playing 4 games for the Hawaiians he was cut, but ended up in a dispute with the team over not being paid.
 He had 1 interception for the Americans and 1 for the Hawaiians that year.

 In 1975 Conley joined the Calgary Stampeders of the CFL as a running back but was cut in preseason and then joined the San Antonio Wings of the WFL.
 He played both running back and linebacker for the Wings.
 Conley rushed 9 times for 33 yards and caught 2 passes for 33 yards for the Wings.
 After being cut by the Wings late in the season he was signed by the Philadelphia Bell as a linebacker.